Overview

 Requesting Special Accommodations

-If you need special accommodations for a physical, medical, mental health, or other disability, your parents/guardians need to contact CTY staff at 410-735-6215 or [email protected] by May 15.
+If special accommodations are needed for a physical, medical, mental health, or other disability, parents/guardians should contact CTY at 410-735-6215 or [email protected] by May 15.
 Forms to request accommodations or support are available on our Disability Services page.

-While you are ultimately responsible for your own conduct, members of the administrative, instructional, and residential staff work together to provide clear guidelines and careful supervision.
-Outside class, staff provide supervision, support and encouragement; enforce rules; foster a safe and inclusive community, and are prepared to help you adjust to being away from home and the academic demands of CTY.
+While students are ultimately responsible for their own conduct, members of the administrative, instructional, and residential staff work together to provide clear guidelines and careful close supervision.
+Outside class, staff provide supervision, support, and encouragement; enforce rules; foster a safe and inclusive community; and are prepared to help students adjust to being away from home and the academic demands of CTY.